-In addition to selling our FullMAX solutions for dedicated private wide area networks, we have begun to offer a mission critical wireless service to industrial customers and municipalities in the form of a Managed Private Network.
+In addition to selling our FullMAX solutions for dedicated private wide area networks, we offer a mission critical wireless service to industrial customers and municipalities in the form of a Managed Private Network.
 We currently have demonstration networks in the metropolitan New York area and in Northern California in association with a nationwide spectrum owner.
-We have deployed, with our spectrum associate, a FullMAX-powered network along the east coast covering the "Route 5 corridor" reaching from eastern Pennsylvania and southern New Jersey and the metropolitan New York network northward up to the metropolitan Boston area.
+We have deployed, with our spectrum associate, a FullMAX-powered network along the east coast covering the "Route 95 corridor" reaching from eastern Pennsylvania and southern New Jersey and the metropolitan New York network northward up to the metropolitan Boston area.
+In addition, we have recently deployed networks and are offering managed services in the state of Alaska and the Gulf of Mexico utilizing the 700 MHz licenses we acquired in the second quarter of 2019 and have established pilot customers in those regions.
 Collectively, these networks cover tens of thousands of square miles in some of the nation's most strategic economic areas.
-When fully deployed and operational, this managed service will be priced on a monthly usage basis for our customers.
+When fully commercialized, this managed service will be priced on a monthly usage basis for our customers.